Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 - App Slices and App Actions: What’s an app slice?
 In essence, it’s an interactive snippet that pulls in content from outside of an app.
 For example, searching for Lyft in Google Search might show results sourced from the Lyft app, which would launch into said app if tapped.
 App Actions, on the other hand, are shortcuts to in-app tools informed by contextual clues, including the time of day and your location.

-- Digital Wellbeing: Digital Wellbeing, which launched in beta this summer, helps you keep track of your smartphone usage — and gently encourages you to pocket that phone away every once and a while.
+- Digital Wellbeing: Digital Wellbeing, which launched in beta this summer, helps you keep track of your smartphone usage — and gently encourages you to pocket that phone every once in a while.
 A handy dashboard shows how much time you’ve spent in various services and apps, and the number of notifications those apps and services sent you throughout the day.
 (Third-party developers can add deep links into their own Digital Wellbeing sections.)
-Shortcuts within Digital Wellbeing allow you to quickly enable Do Not Disturb mode, set timers on apps, and enable Wind Down mode, which slowly transitions the phone’s screen to greyscale over a predefined window of time.
+Shortcuts within Digital Wellbeing allow you to quickly enable Do Not Disturb mode, set timers on apps, and enable Wind Down mode, which slowly transitions the phone’s screen to grayscale over a predefined window of time.

 - Simplified Do Not Disturb: Placing your phone face down on a table enables Do Not Disturb mode.